TheOdinProject/curriculum/nodeJS/orms/prisma_orm.md

 #### Navigating the codebase

 When all database interactions are done in raw SQL, there's nowhere in the codebase where you can understand the database tables, their relations, and column data types.
-You might have to login to your database to make sense of what the codebase is doing.
-To attain technical understanding of the project, you now rely on the codebase as well as access to the database.
+You might have to log in to your database to make sense of what the codebase is doing.
+To attain a technical understanding of the project, you now rely on the codebase as well as access to the database.

 Most ORMs out there solve this problem by bringing database definitions into the codebase.
 This is called a "schema".
 This allows you to quickly glance at the schema of a table and understand what columns it has and so forth.

 #### Altering production data

-Databases are inevitable to change as requirements of the project evolve.
-You might have to add a new column, or populate a new table with existing data.
+Databases inevitably change as the requirements of the project evolve.
+You might have to add a new column or populate a new table with existing data.
 In technical terms, this is called a migration.
 Without an ORM or a similar library, you'll be hand rolling these migrations, which will be error-prone and tedious.
 ORMs standardize migrations via changelogs, and have processes to deal with conflicts.
 Granted, you won't be running as many migrations in your curriculum projects, but as you work professionally, you might do it every other day.

 ### Introducing Prisma ORM

 ORMs pretty much solve all of the pain points mentioned above but it's not all sunshine and roses.
 There can be a learning curve to fully understand the ins and outs of an ORM and some don't even fully support all SQL features.
 Even with these shortcomings, using an ORM can be extremely worthwhile.

-In the Node.js ecosystem, there's A LOT of ORMs to choose from, and the community has not landed on a go-to yet.
+In the Node.js ecosystem, there are A LOT of ORMs to choose from, and the community has not landed on a go-to yet.
 We've decided to cover [Prisma](https://www.prisma.io/) in the curriculum because of its popularity and community support.

 Prisma has all the features we need to complete this curriculum and then some.
-Prisma is just a library which you will `npm install` and use.
-Let's discuss some of its features.
-Then will link to some official Prisma guides to get you started.
+Prisma is a library, which means you can just use `npm install` to use it.
+We'll start by discussing some of its features, and then link to some official Prisma guides to help you get started.

 ### Prisma Schema